-The first open air 'meetings', or worship services, were held in Toronto and in London, Ontario, in 1882.
+The first "open air meetings," or worship services, were held in Toronto and in London, Ontario, in 1882.
 These were led by British immigrants who had known the Army in their homeland.
 Official Salvation Army operations began in July of that year when Major Thomas Moore arrived from the U.S. headquarters to take charge.
-By then there were eleven 'corps' or congregations in Ontario, and a year later Canada was declared an independent 'Territory', responsible for its own governance within the worldwide organization.
+By then there were 11 "corps" or congregations in Ontario, and a year later Canada was declared an independent territory, responsible for its own governance within the worldwide organization.

-From the beginning, the Army in Canada adopted founder William Booth's philosophy that there is little point preaching 'salvation' to hungry people.
-And so the concept of 'soup and salvation' took hold, later to be developed into the comprehensive social service programs The Salvation Army operates today, many of them in partnership with government.
+From the beginning, the Army in Canada adopted founder William Booth's philosophy that there is little point preaching salvation to hungry people without addressing their physical needs.
+And so the concept of "soup, soap and salvation" took hold, later to be developed into the comprehensive social service programs The Salvation Army operates today, many of them in partnership with government.

 In 1914 the Army shared in the national tragedy of the sinking of The Empress of Ireland in the St. Lawrence.
 On board were more than 120 Salvationists, bound for an international congress in London.
 Most them, including the national commander and members of the Canadian Staff Band, were drowned.
 The Staff Band was not re-formed until 1969.

 Canada's involvement in the First World War of 1914-1918 saw the appointment of the first Salvation Officer as a chaplain in the Canadian armed forces, and the donation of five motor ambulances to forces serving overseas.
 At the end of the war, military hostels were opened in Winnipeg, London, Kingston, Toronto, and other cities, for returning soldiers.